PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 Each device that you connect to mbed Cloud has an endpoint name.
 This is a long string, which is the unique identifier of your device.
 If you don't know the endpoint name of your device, check the [serial output](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/debugging/printf/) on your device for a line starting with 'Device Identity'.

 You need to know the endpoint's name to check the device's status in the mbed Cloud Portal.
-The [Connectivity Inspector](https://portal.us-east-1.mbedcloud.com/developer/connected) page lists all devices associated with your account and their current status.
+The [Device directory](https://portal.us-east-1.mbedcloud.com/devices) page lists all devices associated with your account and their current status.
+Click the **Connected only** toggle to only see connected devices.

 <span class="tips">**Tip:** The mbed Cloud interface lists your devices by type.
 You can categorize devices by setting the device type in the application running on the device.
 See the `endpoint-type` property in `mbed_app.json`.</span>